SaaS Metrics Dashboard: How to Track What Actually Matters (2026 Template)

 Gross MarginUnit economics at scale

-Many of these metrics are influenced by access control, data integrity, and system reliability — which we cover in our SaaS security guide.
+Many of these metrics are influenced by access control, data integrity, and system reliability — which we cover in our SaaS Security guide.

-Tools to Automate (When You’re Ready)
+Tools to Automate (When You Are Ready)

 ToolBest ForStarting Price

-BaremetricsSaaS metrics dashboardsFrom $99/month
+BaremetricsSaaS metrics dashboardsFrom $99 per month

-ChartMogulSubscription analyticsFrom $100/month
+ChartMogulSubscription analyticsFrom $100 per month

 Stripe AnalyticsBuilt-in if you use StripeFree with Stripe

-HubSpot CRMRevenue + CRM togetherFree – $20+/month
+HubSpot CRMRevenue plus CRM togetherFree to $20+ per month

 These tools integrate directly with your billing and CRM systems, making them a natural next step once manual tracking becomes inefficient.